BrokenFlows/keymap/USAGE.md

 # Usage

+## Requirements
 This repository creates keymap SVG image using python.
-As such, you must have python3 installed to use this tool.
+As such, you must have `python3` installed to use this tool.

 ## Editing Keymap Files
 The keymaps are defined in python files following this structure: